 Several of the JES3 statements contain keyword parameters that define options available to help improve the processing of the job.
-Two of these statements are briefly defined here.
+Three of these statements are briefly defined here.

 FORMAT statement: Parameters on the FORMAT statement differ according to the type of request you are making.
 For print and punch data sets, keyword parameters specify such options as output destination, number of output copies, and types of output forms.
-For JES3 created data sets under MVT or VS2 Release 1, keyword parameters specify options for TSO users or local users wishing to route data sets to TSO users on MVT or VS2/1 ASP main processors.
-For network job processing data sets (NJP), keyword parameters specify the JES3 system name from which and to which the job will be transmitted.

 MAIN statement: Parameters on the MAIN statement specify such options as the main processor name or type of system to be used for the job, the type of control program to be used, the estimated number of cards or lines of output, the job class for the job, and the time that the job is due to be completed.
-Additional options allow TSO users or local users to route all eligible output of a job to TSO users on MVT or VS2/1 ASP main processors.